pablodecm/phd_thesis/src/103_chapter_3.md

-The selection count vector $\boldsymbol{n}_T^\textrm{obs}(D)$, which has not been specified yet, could be also written as sum over a function
+The selection count vector $\boldsymbol{n}_T^\textrm{obs}(D)$, which has not been specified yet, could be also written as a sum over a function
 $\boldsymbol{n}_T(\boldsymbol{x}) : \mathcal{X} \subseteq \mathbb{R}^{d} \longrightarrow \mathcal{Y}
 \subseteq \{0,1\}^b \subset \mathbb{R}^{b}$
 applied for each event